 The Marpeck Undergraduate Research Journal (MURJ) is a multidisciplinary journal in its pilot year, incorporating students from Canadian Mennonite University in Winnipeg, Manitoba, and Bethel College in North Newton, Kansas.

-It entertains submissions from students in all academic departments of both institutions.
+MURJ entertains submissions from students in all academic departments of both institutions.
 Initial funding for this project has been provided by the Marpeck Fund, which links a number of Anabaptist institutions of higher education in North America.
+The journal can be found online at marpeckjournal.bethelks.edu.

 Why an undergraduate research journal?